SOS-CER/SOS-CER.github.io/_projects/gp1/gp1-static-analysis.md

 Each static analysis tool will create its own set of meta data or configuration files in your project folder.  **These files MAY be pushed to GitHub**.

 If you would prefer to leave them off, you can add the files to the `.gitignore`.
 If you're using the Eclipse **Git Staging** view, right click on the file and select **Ignore**.
 This will add the file to `.gitignore` and add the `.gitignore` file to the list of unstaged changes.

+{% capture callout_content %}
+We recommend adding the configuration files associated with the static analysis tools to your project's .gitignore file.
+This is especially helpful when working on teams!

+You can edit .gitignore directly by opening the **Project Explorer**, selecting the filter icon, and unchecking the **.* resources** item.
+The dot-files will then display in the **Project Explorer**.
+Switch back to the **Package Explorer** when developing.

+{% include image.html file="images/gitignore.PNG" caption="Figure: Example .gitignore file" %}
+{% endcapture %}
+{% include callout.html content=callout_content type="bestPractices" title="Best Practice: Using .gitignore" %}

 Also note that your `.project` file also changed.
 The `.project` file contains information about the configuration of your project and has been updated to reflect your use of static analysis tools.  **DO NOT IGNORE THE `.project` FILE!!** If the `.project` file is not pushed to GitHub, the teaching staff will not be able to import your project into Eclipse for manual grading of the black box tests!
 You will receive a deduction for any manual configuration of your project required to grade your work.
 The same applies to the `.classpath` file even though it was not modified by using static analysis tools.